Haivision/srt/docs/API/configure-buffers.md

 }
 ```

-If `SRTO_RCVBUF` in packets exceeds `SRTO_FC`, then it is silently set to the value in bytes corresponding to `SRTO_FC`.
+If the value of `SRTO_RCVBUF` in packets exceeds `SRTO_FC`, then it is silently set to the value in bytes corresponding to `SRTO_FC`.
 Therefore, to set higher values of `SRTO_RCVBUF` the value of `SRTO_FC` must be increased first.

-### Calculating Target Size In Packets
+### Calculating Target Size in Packets

-The minimum size of the receiver buffer in packets can be calculated
+The minimum size of the receiver buffer in packets can be calculated as follows:

-pktsRBufSize = bps / 8 × (RTTsec + latency_sec) / bytePayloadSize,
+`pktsRBufSize = bps / 8 × (RTTsec + latency_sec) / bytePayloadSize`

 where

-- `bps` - is the payload bitrate of the stream in bits per second;
+- `bps` is the payload bitrate of the stream in bits per second;
-- `RTTsec` - RTT of the network connection in seconds;
+- `RTTsec` is the RTT of the network connection in seconds;

-- `bytePayloadSize` - expected size of the payload of SRT data packet.
+- `bytePayloadSize` is the expected size of the payload of the SRT data packet.

-If the whole remainder of the MTU is expected to be used,
+If the whole remainder of the MTU is expected to be used, payload size is calculated as follows:

-bytePayloadSize = MSS - 44
+`bytePayloadSize = MSS - 44`

+where

-- 44 - size of **IPv4** headers:
+- 44 is the size in bytes of an **IPv4** header:
    - 20 bytes **IPv4**
    - 8 bytes of UDP
-   - 16 bytes of SRT packet header).
+   - 16 bytes of SRT packet header.

-- `MSS` - Maximum segment size (aka MTU), see `SRTO_MSS`.
+- `MSS` is the Maximum Segment Size (aka MTU); see `SRTO_MSS`.

 ### Calculating Target Size to Set